CodingNomads/articles/code-is-text/code-is-text.md

 ![Finised Code in TextEdit Window](https://github.com/CodingNomads/articles/blob/main/code-is-text/imgs/finished_code.png?raw=true)

 And that's it for writing the code.
-Next step is we need to run it to play that game!
+You're done with building your first Python project.
+Next step is for your to run the code to play your game.

 ### Play the Game